andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 1\.1.4 – Only one card can be given out each match.
 In case of several violations, only the most severe card will be issued.
 However, all extra punishments for each rule that was violated will still be applied.

 1\.1.5 – Abusive behaviour towards a vCoD.gg admin, referee or opponent, at any time during the competition is not acceptable.
-If the abusive behaviour is severe then an admin has the right to punish with a temporary or permanent ban from the competition.
+If the abusive behaviour is severe, then an admin has the right to punish with a temporary or permanent ban from the competition.

 1\.1.6 – The clan leader is responsible for his/her own members to know, understand and follow the rules.